PatrickKyei/exception/_drafts/2022-05-19-the-number-one-thing-you-need-to-succeed-in-life.md

 tags: [success, perseverance, choices]     # TAG names should always be lowercase
 ---

+We talk about success everyday.
+We probably hear about success stories all the time.
+Many times what surprises us what make successful people successful.
+Because we often think what they did to become successful is no different than what we do.

+Get up, go to work and work hard.
+Right?

 Many will tell you that you have to work hard.

 Others will tell you that working hard is important, but working smart is even more important.